saltstack/salt/CONTRIBUTING.rst

 ::

    python -m nox -e "test-3(coverage=False)" -- tests/unit/cli/test_batch.py; espeak "Tests done, woohoo!"

 That way you don't have to keep monitoring the actual test run.

 ::

    python -m nox -e "test-3(coverage=False)" -- --core-tests

-You can enable or disable test groups locally by passing there respected flag:
+You can enable or disable test groups locally by passing their respected flag:
- * "--no-fast-tests" - Tests that are ~10s or faster.
+* --no-fast-tests - Tests that are ~10s or faster.
 Fast tests make up ~75% of tests and can run in 10 to 20 minutes.
- * "--slow-tests" - Tests that are ~10s or slower.
+* --slow-tests - Tests that are ~10s or slower.
- * "--core-tests" - Tests of any speed that test the root parts of salt.
+* --core-tests - Tests of any speed that test the root parts of salt.
- * "--flaky-jail" - Test that need to be temporarily skipped.
+* --flaky-jail - Test that need to be temporarily skipped.

-In Your PR you can enable or disable test groups by setting a label.
+In Your PR, you can enable or disable test groups by setting a label.
-All thought the fast, slow and core tests specified in the change file will always run.
+All thought the fast, slow, and core tests specified in the change file will always run.
- * 'test:no-fast"
+* test:no-fast
- * "test:core"
+* test:core
- * "test:slow"
+* test:slow
- * "test:flaky-jail"
+* test:flaky-jail

 Changelog and commit!